Learn how to introduce music and an instrument to your early elementary child even if you have absolutely no idea how to do it.

 The good of this program far outweighs the cons, and overall it’s an excellent program for early elementary homeschools.

 Have you used this program or any others from Living Music from the Heart?
-I’d love to hear your experiences!
+I’d love to hear about your experiences!

 Legends of the Staff of Musique: An Honest Review